sushrutmishra27/DrumKit/README.md

 # DrumKit
  This is the first project of JavaScript30 challenge.
+It was easy but fun.
 APRIL 2022